 You may find that following up with someone who has a very busy lifestyle may result in a non-response.
 If this is the case, I’d follow up a few more times in a low-pressure way.
 If you still don’t get a response, it may be that the person may just be too busy to forge new relationships at this time, which is completely normal and doesn’t indicate that the person doesn’t want to connect with you.
 They just may not have the time right now.

-Being intentional, proactive, self-aware and flexible are all important aspects of successfully building a solid network over time.
+Being intentional, proactive, self-aware and flexible are all effective networking strategies and important aspects of successfully building a solid network over time.
 Keep putting yourself out there and make the effort to connect with the right people in the right environment.
 You’ll begin forging impactful relationships that can help support your entrepreneurial journey in so many important ways.